tim-smart/effect-io-ai/effect/Effect-onExit.md

 # onExit

-Ensures that a cleanup functions runs, whether this effect succeeds, fails, or is interrupted.
+Guarantees that a cleanup function runs regardless of whether the effect succeeds, fails, or is interrupted.

+**Details**

+This function ensures that a provided cleanup function is executed after the effect completes, regardless of the outcome.
+The cleanup function is given the `Exit` value of the effect, which provides detailed information about the
+result:

+- If the effect succeeds, the `Exit` contains the success value.
+- If the effect fails, the `Exit` contains the error or failure cause.
+- If the effect is interrupted, the `Exit` reflects the interruption.

+The cleanup function is guaranteed to run uninterruptibly, ensuring reliable resource management even in complex or high-concurrency scenarios.

 To import and use `onExit` from the "Effect" module: